rapdev-io/addon-datadog-agent/README.md

 Be patient, initial build might take a while.

-Remember to update your API key in `Configuration` before starting the agent, and consider disabling Protection mode for better monitoring.
+Remember to update your API key in `Configuration` before starting the agent, and **disabling Protection mode is advised** for better monitoring.
+See [DOCS](./datadog-agent/DOCS.md) for more details.

 ## Also consider